2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse of the 2004 Sacagawea Dollar

-Features a three-quarter profile portrait of Sacagawea carrying her infant son Jean Baptiste Charbonneau on her back, designed by sculptor Glenna Goodacre.
+The obverse features a three-quarter profile portrait of Sacagawea carrying her infant son Jean Baptiste Charbonneau on her back, designed by sculptor Glenna Goodacre.
+Goodacre received a $5,000 commission for her design — but she requested payment in Sacagawea dollars, which were specially struck on burnished planchets with highly polished dies, giving them a proof-like appearance.

-The year “2004” appears below the portrait on the right side, with the mint mark (P or D) positioned below the date.
-Designer Glenna Goodacre’s stylized initials “GG” can be found on the lower left portion of the coin, on the cloth holding Jean Baptiste.
+The year “2004” appears below the portrait on the right side, with the mint mark (P or D) below the date.
+Designer Goodacre’s stylized initials “GG” appear on the lower-left portion of the coin, on the cloth holding Jean Baptiste.

 The Reverse of the 2004 Sacagawea Dollar